Shayan-tech232/lms-project/lms-project/README.md

 - **JWT tokens** are issued on login/register and stored in `localStorage`.
 - Every protected API route validates the token via the `protect` middleware.
 - Role-based access is enforced by the `authorize(...roles)` middleware.
-- **No hard-coded credentials** — all secrets are loaded from environment variables.

 ---

 ## 🔐 Demo Credentials